aprilnovak/nekRSDoc/source/input_files.rst

 2. Assign function pointers to user-defined source terms and material properties

 Any other additional setup actions that depend on initialization of the solution arrays and mesh can of course also be placed in this function.

-See the :ref:`Detailed Usage <detailed>` page for examples of the use of this function.
+Specifying Initial Conditions
+"""""""""""""""""""""""""""""

+Initial conditions are specified by looping over all :term:`GLL` points and assigning values based on the position and user-defined parameters.
+See the :ref:`Setting Initial Conditions <setting_ICs>` section for an example on the use of this function for setting initial conditions.

 Specifying Custom Source Terms and Properties
 """""""""""""""""""""""""""""""""""""""""""""